slab/nebulex_local_multilevel_adapter/README.md

 ## Development

-`NebulexLocalDistributedAdapter` relies on shared test code from `Nebulex` repository, so you'll need to fetch it first
+`NebulexLocalMultilevelAdapter` relies on shared test code from `Nebulex` repository, so you'll need to fetch it first

 ```console
 export NEBULEX_PATH=nebulex